 The signs and symptoms of alcohol withdrawal may include:

 Delirium tremens (DTs) is the rapid onset of mental confusion and is the most severe form of alcohol withdrawal.
 Delirium tremens is characterized by shaking, high blood pressure, confusion, and hallucinations.
 Delirium tremens can be fatal without professional treatment.

 Alcohol Use Disorder Treatment

 A person suffering from alcohol use disorder may have a very hard time quitting drinking without treatment.
-During the early stages of alcohol treatment, a medically-assisted detoxification (medical detox) helps an individual overcome their physical addiction to alcohol.
-Alcohol use disorder is a disease of the body, mind and spirit.
-A medical detox is merely the first step to overcoming alcohol use disorder.
+During the early stages of alcohol treatment, medically-assisted detoxification (medical detox) helps an individual overcome their physical addiction to alcohol.
+Alcohol use disorder is a disease of the body, mind, and spirit.
+Medical detox is merely the first step to overcoming alcohol use disorder.